mlpack/mlboard/examples/image.md

                                       const std::vector<std::string>& encodedImages,
                                       int height,
                                       int width,
-                                      Filewriter& fw,
+                                      mlboard::Filewriter& fw,
                                       const std::string& displayName,
                                       const std::string& description)
 ```

-The API accepts `tag`, `step`, `encodedImage` (A vector of Image data in encoded format) and then the metadata about image along with filewriter object and Name and description.
+The API accepts `tag`, `step`, `encodedImage` (A vector of Image data in encoded format), the metadata about images (height and width) along with `mlboard::Filewriter` object, Name and description.

 Following is a snippet that would log a multiple image for 1 step in temp directory.